top of page

 Life throws you a curve: Lessons To Live By?

 So here I am.
 I never thought of being this age!
 I always thought I would die in my mid-30s.
 I don't really know why, but ever since I was a child, my dreams did not exceed the age of 30.
-I didn't have a lot of visions of the future, but whatever, I never imagined the older version of me.
+I didn't have a lot of visions of the future; I never imagined the older version of me.

 However, I did imagine, at one point in my life, that I would travel and experience cultures, people with more imagination, and different views of life itself.
 I wanted to see what else was there in this life.
 Is this all there is to us?
 I can say that I had my first existential question at the age of 10.

 I have accepted this position.
 I am trying to deal with it as any inexperienced person, and I seem to be failing at some point and getting more stressed.
 When I was young, I vowed never to repeat my mother's "mistakes."
-At least what I thought they were mistakes such as being relient on my kids, feeling lonely, feeling abandoned, and most importantly, feeling needy.
-All those adjectives and feelings associated with them I felt.
+At least what I thought were mistakes, such as being reliant on my kids, feeling lonely, feeling abandoned, and most importantly, feeling needy.
+All those adjectives and feelings associated I blames my mother, I feel it now.
 I keep reminding myself to be independent, sufficient, and fulfilled.
 Three adjectives I can honestly say: I don't feel at all.

-So I got the curveball, but can I at least have a complete scenario of the new life I need to live?
-My older daughter should be married with kids; my younger one should finish school and start work and family with her husband.
-They visited me every weekend, and we would have our weekly dinners with kids running around, being loud, laughing, and crying at the same time.
-Or should I be planning my next vacation and making arrangements to finish the remodeling of my mother's house?
+So I've been thrown a curveball, but can I at least have a full picture of the new life I need to embrace?
+My older daughter should be married with children; my younger daughter should complete her education and begin her career and family with her husband.
+They would come to see me every weekend, and we would enjoy our weekly dinners with children playing, being noisy, laughing, and crying simultaneously.
+Or should I be organizing my next vacation and making plans to complete the renovations on my mother's house?

-Nope, none of the above!
-My curveball has spikes that areh every role.
-But hey, let's look at the bright side: I am relatively healthy, I have more energy than I really want, and I can bleeding me wittype faster than my computer can.
+Nope, none of those!
+My curveball has spikes in every role.
+But on the bright side: I'm relatively healthy, I have more energy than I actually need, and I can type faster than my brain processes thoughts.
 YAY...
 LET'S CELEBRATE!

 Recent Posts